fsprojects/FsBlog/README.md

 Will create a new *blank* `.fsx` file in your blog's source files ready for you to hack away at your next code-heavy blog post.
 To find out more about using `.fsx` files as the source of your posts, check out [F# Formatting: Literate programming](http://tpetricek.github.io/FSharp.Formatting/demo.html).

-    fake deploy

-When you're happy with your work you can publish your website with a deploy task.

-    fake commit

-...and don't forget to commit your source files as well!

 ## Remarks

 Note: the documentation above is currently little more than a specification for the command line tooling.
 It is currently subject to change.